Helmsen/Test-API-for-gRPC-Adapter/README.md

  * a client for a specific GraphQl adapter instance

 These components are packed in docker containers and can be configured within the corresponding docker-compose.yml files.
+You can find them in the folders with prefix "Container".
-Also bash scripts are provided, to run the components without docker.
+Also bash scripts are provided in these folders, to run the components without docker.
 All containers are preconfigured, but at least the ip of other containers must be set in order to communicate with them.

 Check if the gRPC server are working without tha adapter: